melanieharo22/cse15l-lab-reports/labreport-4.md

 git clone https://github.com/melanieharo22/lab7.git
 ```
 ![Image](step-5.jpg) <br />
 Next to test the JUnit tests, you're going to want to **cd** into the lab7 directory and compile both ListExamples and ListExamplesTests.
-After that you are going to run ListExamplesTests to now run the JUnit tests. <br />
+After that you are going to run ListExamplesTests to now run the JUnit tests. **_Because the commands are rather long, you can simply see that in the contents of the lab7 directory, there is a test.sh file.
+Inside of the test.sh file there are the following commands (which you can see by typing cat test.sh):_**<br />
 ```
 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ListExamples.java
 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ListExamplesTests.java